jaskirat1616/FusionMCP/README.md

 FusionMCP> Create a cylinder with radius 5mm and height 10mm
 ```

-### As a Fusion 360 Add-in
+### As a Fusion 360 Add-in (Real-time Integration)

+The system now supports direct integration with Fusion 360 for real-time CAD operations:

+1. **Install the Add-in**:
+   - Locate your Fusion 360 add-ins directory:
+     - **Windows**: `%APPDATA%\Autodesk\Autodesk Fusion 360\API\Addins`
+     - **Mac**: `~/Library/Application Support/Autodesk/Autodesk Fusion 360/API/Addins`
+   - Create a new folder named `FusionMCP`
+   - Copy all files from the `fusion360_addin/` directory to this folder
-1. Load the FusionMCP add-in in Fusion 360
+   - Restart Fusion 360

-2. Access the MCP through the Tools tab
+2. **Access the Interface**:
+   - Open Fusion 360
+   - Navigate to the "MCP Tab" in the SolidModel workspace
+   - Click the "Start MCP" button to open the command dialog

+3. **Use Natural Language**:
-3. Enter your design requests in the dialog box
+   - Enter your design requests in the text box (e.g., "Create a cube with dimensions 10mm x 10mm x 10mm")
+   - Choose whether to execute directly in Fusion 360
+   - The AI will generate and execute Fusion 360 scripts in real-time

 ### Example Requests